githubnext/gpt4-with-calc/docs/report.md

 > NOTE: in our manual testing, we generated Python arithmetic code.
 In our prototype, for convenience we generated Javascript arithmetic code.
 There are many choices here and it is not strictly necessary to generate a general-purpose programming language.
 See discussion in Appendix.

-GPT-4 then writes the arithmetic code and stops.
+GPT-4 then writes the calculation code and stops.

-Step 2 evaluates his arithmetic code.
+Step 2 evaluates this calculation code.

-Step 3 combines the original question with both the arithmetic code and answers and generates the answer to the question.
+Step 3 combines the original question with both the calculation code and answers and generates the answer to the question.

-> NOTE: In Step 3 the arithmetic code is included as it contains relevant explanation text - this could be omitted if the explanation text is combined with the answers.
+> NOTE: In Step 3 the calculation code is included as it contains relevant explanation text - this could be omitted if the explanation text is combined with the answers.

 > NOTE: In Step 3 a prompt directive can be added saying "only use numbers that are exactly present in the question or calculation".